mybui/mybui.github.io/uniDB.md

 #### Combined relations with associations
 - Enrollment (<u>enrID</u>, enrTime, enrType, stuID, exGrID, testID) combined with associations 'hasEnrollment, enrolCourse, enrolTest'
-- Reservation (<u>resID</u>, resStartTime, resEndTime, resType, roomID, exGrID, lecID, testID) combined with associations 'hasReservation, exerciseReservation, lectureReservation, testReservation'
+- Reservation (<u>resID</u>, resStartTime, resEndTime, resType, roomID, exGrID, lecID, testID, noSeatTestBooked) combined with associations 'hasReservation, exerciseReservation, lectureReservation, testReservation'

 ### SQL implementation

 #### Check constraints
 - ExerciseGroup: noStuRegEx <= limitNoStuEx
-- Room: noSeatTestBooked <= seatsForTest

 #### Triggers
 - Enrollment: after insert, increment noStuRegEx
 - Reservation:
     1. Before insert
-        + Check if new time interval overlaps with any current time interval and if new type is not test
+        + Check if new time interval overlaps with any current time interval, and if new type is not test
-        + Check if new type is exercise and the room chosen can contain its noStuRegEx (noStuRegEx <= seats)
+        + Check if new type is exercise, and the room chosen can contain its noStuRegEx (noStuRegEx <= seats)
     2. After insert
-        + Check if new type is test and increment noSeatTestBooked
+        + Check if new type is test, and the room chose can contain this test (including all tests already registered at the same time in the same room)